sophielrt/Pokemon_Top_Trumps/README.md

 ## Credit

 ### Content
-[Claude.ai](https://claude.ai/login?returnTo=%2F%3F)was used to help generate the text for the how to play game instructions.
+[Claude.ai](https://claude.ai/login?returnTo=%2F%3F) was used to help generate the text for the how to play game instructions.

 ### Media
 - websitelogo-pokeball.png accessed via [pixabay](https://pixabay.com/vectors/pokemon-icon-design-symbol-sign-4657023/), photo by Hsaart